 Questions can be submitted by anyone in the audience and there’s no limit to how many they can ask.
 You can also turn on the ‘anonymous questions’ feature to allow your team full creativity and freedom.

-Always appeared on the fun icebreaker games idea list, the One-word challenge is easy to play in any kind of venue.
+Always appearing on the fun icebreaker games idea list, the One-Word Challenge is easy to play in any kind of venue.
 Simply ask one question and the participant has to answer immediately.
 The interesting point in this game is based on the time limit for answering, mostly in 5 seconds.

 There won’t be much time for them to think, so people absolutely say the first thought that comes up in their minds.
-Another way of playing this game is to list out something belongs to the chosen topic in turn also in 5 seconds.
-If you cannot speak out the right answer within required time, you are a loser.
-You can set 5 rounds and find out the last loser and put a fun punishment.
+Another way of playing this game is to list out something that belongs to the chosen topic in turn in 5 seconds.
+If you cannot speak out the right answer within the required time, you are a loser.
+You can set 5 rounds, find out the last loser, and put a fun punishment.

 – Describe the leader in your team in one word.

 Alright folks, raise your hand if Zoom was your BFF even before the big C!
 For the rest of you Zoom newbies, don’t worry – we’ll have you video chatting like pros with this icebreaker game!

 Now that meetings are in the cloud, the Whiteboard feature is our new favourite way for Zoom’s Draw Battle.
 You know what they say – two heads draw better than one!
 Our last drawing challenge was hysterical.

 The task?
 Draw a silly cat scarfing down an apple like a hungry beast.
 But the kitty twist was each of us got assigned a different body part.
 Let me tell you, try guessing what a leg and two eyes make – it’s purr-fectly absurd!